Skip to content

 • Voters can switch the ExpressVote touch screen to display larger text, high-contrast colors or both.

-• Voters can use assistive input devices.
+• Voters can use assistive input devices, including:

 • Audio-tactile keypad with Braille legends